uw-x/uw-x.github.io/README.md

   name: Mobile Systems & Networking Capstone
 ---

+# Welcome to the Mobile Systems & Networking Capstone course page!

+This page pertains to the capstone course given at the Paul G. Allen School of Computer Science and Engineering at the University of Washington in the Spring of 2023.

-# Goal of this capstone
+## Goal of this capstone

 10-week experience in successfully completing a challenging, well-scoped project

-Honing your technical skills to quickly absorb and adapt new technical knowledge, gaining experience in complex programming, performing evaluation, and learning how to find a path when faced with negative results
+Honing your technical skills to quickly absorb and adapt new technical knowledge, gaining experience in complex programming, performing evaluation, and learning how to find a path when faced with negative results.

-Also:
+## But wait, there's more!
-• Teamwork and technical communication skills
+- Teamwork and technical communication skills
-• advisory role to other teams
+- Advisory role to other teams
-• project management practice
+- Project management practice

 <!-- ## Getting Started